croush/Roman-Numeral-Converter/README.md

 * There is a potential hang-up problem when the user input is very long.
 Chrome asks to kill the app when this happens.
 * Aesthetics
 * Further testing of edge cases.
+* Validation for user input is not implemented, so the rules below are not observed in the toDecimal function.
+That is, a user can enter *IIII*, which violates the rules below, but is still converted to *4* by toDecimal.

+>The symbols 'I', 'X', 'C', and 'M' can be repeated at most 3 times in a row.
+The symbols 'V', 'L', and 'D' can never be repeated.
+The '1' symbols ('I', 'X', and 'C') can only be subtracted from the 2 next highest values ('IV' and 'IX', 'XL' and 'XC', 'CD' and 'CM').
+Only one subtraction can be made per numeral ('XC' is allowed, 'XXC' is not).
+The '5' symbols ('V', 'L', and 'D') can never be subtracted.